Importing The Images

 and Down to "Edit Metadata Presets"

-To add Copyright in Adobe Lightroom.
+To add Copyright symbol “©” in Adobe Lightroom.
 Use the combination of Option and the letter G and see © appear.
 Copyright should appear in this form: ©Gary Culley, 2018.

 Consider filling in things about where you are located and how to make contact if someone sees your photo and wants to license its use. eMail, phone number and country.
 Also, select Copyrighted in the dropdown unless you have feelings against that entry.
 Then you may select public domain.
 When all the entries are just the way you like go back to the top.
 Change “custom” to “Save Current Settings as a New Preset”.
 You’ll be prompted to give it a name.
 If you are editing an existing preset choose accordingly.

-Take a minute while your in this Edit environment to click back where the name is and you’ll see the options to delete and edit your presets.
+Take a minute while you’re in this Edit environment to click back where the name is and you’ll see the options to delete and edit your presets.
 Your initial selections may not produce as you planned.
-You can mek the necessary changes or even delete and start again.
+You can make the necessary changes or even delete and start again.
 Questions?
 Let me know.

-Importing Images is getting easier with these presets we can have a numbering style and system of our own design.
+Importing The Images is getting easier with these presets we can have a numbering style and system of our own design.
 We can also add the Copyright to remind viewers of the owner of a given image.
+All can help to speed your workflow and get the images to the edit, fix and create mode also available in Lightroom.

 Here Are Some Whys.